Fetal alcohol syndrome (FAS) is growth, mental, and physical problems that may occur in a baby when a mother drinks alcohol during pregnancy.

 Timing of alcohol use during pregnancy is also important.
 Drinking alcohol is likely most harmful during the first 3 months of pregnancy.
 But drinking alcohol any time during pregnancy can be harmful.

-A baby with fetal alcohol syndrome may have the following symptoms:
+A baby with FAS may have the following symptoms:

 - Poor growth while the baby is in the womb and after birth

 A physical exam of the baby may show a heart murmur or other heart problems.
 A common defect is a hole in the wall that separates the right and left chambers of the heart.

 There also may be problems with the face and bones.
 These may include:

 - Narrow and small eyes

 - Small head and upper jaw